What Does a Background Check Show?

 Your Employee History and Education

 Many employers will routinely check the employment history of a prospective candidate.
-If you’re applying for a job, it’s important to be honest about your work history since this can be verified during the background check process.
+If you’re applying for a job, it’s essential to be honest about your work history since this can be verified during the background check process.

 Background checks can also look into your education history, verifying whatever educational history you put on your resume.
 Employers usually check work history by checking any references listed during the application process.